"The Evolution of Build to Rent - Realising the potential"

 Russell is Co-Founder, Shareholder and a member of the Board of Directors at Assael.
 Alongside his 30 years of experience as an Architect, he has gained 12 years of experience in urban design and has a strong passion for creating a sense of place, with historical and cultural connections in all of his work.
 He received a Civic Trust award for his contributions to the built environment on a completed project in Christchurch, Dorset, and his work at Assael has also led to a number of design awards including being the Director responsible for the practice’s winning design for the Leeds Waterside International Architectural Competition organised by the RIBA.

 Russell has also led the design and implementation of a number of completed developments in London and has spearheaded the practice’s skills in the design of professionally managed Build to Rent residential schemes in the Private Rented Sector.
 This has involved analysis and research with institutions and investors in the United States and developing design guides for investment schemes in the emerging UK sector.
 Following years of research, Assael have successfully received planning consent on many Build to Rent schemes, including two developments on site in the Royal Borough of Kensington and Chelsea and the award-winning Creekside Wharf on site in the Royal Borough of Greenwich.
 More recently, Assael, led by Russell, has received planning consent for two more groundbreaking Build to Rent projects, the first in the London Borough of Newham on land owned by the GLA, and another in Walthamstow for Legal & General.
 These projects are all purpose-designed for the Private Rented Sector.

-Deputy Mayor for Housing and Residential Investment
+Deputy Mayor for Housing and Residential Development